Blog

 Additionally, a parole does not require a hearing while a bond requires a hearing before an immigration judge wherein both the detainee and the government attorney may put forth arguments in support of their position.

-Additionally, a bond usually provides a faster response than a parole.
-Here at the Louisiana detention centers, a bond hearing is typically scheduled within one week of filing.
+Also, a bond usually provides a faster response than a parole.
+At Louisiana detention centers, a bond hearing is typically scheduled within one week of filing.
 A parole on the other hand can take weeks before a decision is handed down to the detainee.

 Speak With Us Now